BITSS/ACRE/docs/02-scope.md

 ##### Define the *intensive margin*: depth of reproduction in terms of original data. {#intensive}

  - **Raw data** sets are unmodified files obtained by the authors from the sources cited in the paper.
 Raw data from which personally identifiable information (PII) has been removed is still considered raw.
 All other modifications to raw data make it *processed*.
  - **Processed data** are raw data sets that have gone through any transformation other than the removal of PII.
 There are two kinds of processed data:
       - *Intermediate data* are not directly used as final input for analyses presented in the final paper (including appendices).
 Intermediate data should not contain direct identifiers.
       - *Analytic data* is used as the final input in a workflow in order to produce a statistic displayed in the paper (including appendices).

 ###### Classifying a data set
 A data set may be classified as **raw** if it fits any of the following criteria:

  - The data is stored in a folder or file labeled as “raw”.
- - The data set is not the output of any code script in the reproduction materials.
+ - The data set is not the output of any code script in the reproduction package.
  - The same data file can be independently obtained from the data source cited in the paper.

 A data set may be classified as **analytic** if it fits any of the following criteria: